pickyourtrail_logo

 6. Amalfi Coast

-Cliffside villages draped in bougainvillaea, lemon groves spilling over terraced hills, and turquoise water glittering below, the Amalfi Coast is one of the most cinematic tourist places in Italy.
-Positano, Ravello, and Amalfi town are the three must-visit stops.
-If you're looking for luxury Italy vacation packages, this is your headline destination.
+Cliffside villages draped in bougainvillaea, lemon groves spilling over terraced hills, and turquoise water below, the Amalfi Coast is one of Italy’s most cinematic regions.
+Positano, Ravello, and Amalfi town are the three essential stops.
+It’s the headline destination for luxury Italy vacation packages and works well for a resort-driven coastal trip with easy access from Naples.

 • Best Time to Visit: May–June and September–October